gprMax/gprMax/docs/source/user_libs_antennas.rst

 How to use the module
 =====================

 The antenna models can be accessed from within a block of Python code in an input file.
-The models must be used with cubic spatial resolutions of either 1mm (default) or 2mm.
+The models must be used with cubic spatial resolutions of either 1mm (default) or 2mm by setting the keyword argument, e.g. ``resolution=0.002``.
+The antenna models can be rotated 90 degrees counter-clockwise (CCW) in the x-y plane by setting the keyword argument ``rotate90=True``.

 Example
 -------

-To include an antenna model similar to a GSSI 1.5 GHz antenna at a location 0.125m, 0.094m, 0.100m (x,y,z):
+To include an antenna model similar to a GSSI 1.5 GHz antenna at a location 0.125m, 0.094m, 0.100m (x,y,z) using a 2mm cubic spatial resolution:

 .. code-block:: none

     #python:
     from user_libs.antennas import antenna_like_GSSI_1500
-    antenna_like_GSSI_1500(0.125, 0.094, 0.100)
+    antenna_like_GSSI_1500(0.125, 0.094, 0.100, resolution=0.002)
     #end_python:

 .. figure:: images/antenna_like_GSSI_1500.png